nextauthjs/next-auth/www/docs/configuration/providers.md

 You can use an OAuth provider that isn't built-in by using a custom object.

-As an example of what this looks like, this is the the provider object returned for the Google provider:
+As an example of what this looks like, this is the provider object returned for the Google provider:

 ```js
 {